ENCCS/gpu-programming/content/10-portable-kernel-models.rst

    - 45 min teaching
    - 30 min exercises

 The goal of the cross-platform portability ecosystems is to allow the same code to run on multiple architectures, therefore reducing code duplication.
 They are usually based on C++, and use function objects/lambda functions to define the loop body (i.e., the kernel), which can run on multiple architectures like CPU, GPU, and FPGA from different vendors.
 An exception to this is OpenCL, which originally offered only a C API (although currently also C++ API is available), and uses a separate-source model for the kernel code.
 However, unlike in many conventional CUDA or HIP implementations, the portability ecosystems require kernels to be written only once if one prefers to run it on CPU and GPU for example.
 Some notable cross-platform portability ecosystems are Alpaka, Kokkos, OpenCL, RAJA, and SYCL.
 Alpaka, Kokkos and RAJA are individual projects whereas OpenCL and SYCL are standards followed by several projects implementing (and extending) them.
-For example, some notable SYCL implementations include `Intel oneAPI DPC++ <https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html>`_, `hipSYCL <https://github.com/OpenSYCL/OpenSYCL>`_ (also known as Open SYCL), `triSYCL <https://github.com/triSYCL/triSYCL>`_, and `ComputeCPP <https://developer.codeplay.com/products/computecpp/ce/home/>`_.
+For example, some notable SYCL implementations include `Intel oneAPI DPC++ <https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html>`_, `AdaptiveCpp <https://github.com/AdaptiveCpp/AdaptiveCpp/>`_ (also known as hipSYCL or Open SYCL), `triSYCL <https://github.com/triSYCL/triSYCL>`_, and `ComputeCPP <https://developer.codeplay.com/products/computecpp/ce/home/>`_.

 Kokkos
 ^^^^^^